krcooper02/aetitwebpage/README.md

     *Found links for what sections to include in the news *Put in titles, pictures and links to the RSEF section --> still lots of improvments to be made *Decided the three main news events

+* 3-25-2019
+    *Found pictures for the news section and oriented them so that they were all the same size and fit correctly *Found events to use in news section (did research found links etc.)
+    *Deleted the extra unneeded code for the news section from the original template

 ## WHAT WE NEED TO FINISH:
 >Finish news section, start on outreach section,